 The College is committed to ensuring equality of opportunity for all who learn and work here.
-We respect and value positively differences in race, gender, sexual orientation, disability, religion, belief, class and age and have an Equality and Diversity Policy.
+We respect and value positively differences in race, gender, sexual orientation, disability, religion, belief, class and age.
+The College Equality and Diversity Policy was updated in July 2024 and EDI, objectives and actions were agreed upon for the year.